ronaldseoh/ronaldseoh.github.io/index.md

 I'm a graduate student in the [College of Information and Computer Sciences](https://www.cics.umass.edu/) at the University of Massachusetts Amherst.
 I'm broadly interested in natural language processing and information retrieval.

-My current research focuses on using deep learning to reliably capture semantics and mutifacetedness from *the texts of subjective nature*: such corpora include not only inherently opinionated documents such as social media or online shopping reviews, but also the ones possessing potentially more subtle, complex subjectivity such as academic papers.
+My long-term research goal is to develop NLP methods that would enable systems for facilitating **more engaged exchanges and comprehensive views of opinions** over the internet: I believe that such systems could be part of fundamental solutions to many imminent issues surrounding the social media today, such as misinformation, polarization, algorithmic bias, and more.

-On that front, my current projects include:
+On that front, my current research focuses on leveraging deep learning to reliably capture **semantics** and **mutifacetedness** from *the texts of subjective nature*: such corpora include not only inherently opinionated documents such as social media or online shopping reviews, but also the ones possessing potentially more subtle, complex subjectivity such as academic papers.
+Some of my recent projects include:

-* [Open Aspect Target Sentiment Classification with Natural Language Prompts.](https://link.iamblogger.net/atscprompts-paper) **Accepted to EMNLP 2021 main conference!**
+* [Open Aspect Target Sentiment Classification with Natural Language Prompts.](https://link.iamblogger.net/atscprompts-paper) **accepted to EMNLP 2021 main conference!**
 * [Multi-Facet Embeddings for Academic Paper Recommendation](https://link.iamblogger.net/quartermaster).
 * [Enforcing Consistency by Reasoning on Extracted Evidence](https://link.iamblogger.net/lens).